VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 }
 ```

-What this middleware does, is to add a Bearer token authentication checking to all requests incoming
+This middleware is adding Bearer token authentication for all requests incoming within the `tasks` namespace.
-into the routes of that namespace.

-The usage of `bearerAuthentication` middleware, which is provided by `dart_frog_auth` is quite simple.
+The usage of `bearerAuthentication` middleware, which is provided by `dart_frog_auth`, is quite simple.
-We simply need to inform the a function to the `bearerAuthentication` attribute, this function receives
-the current `RequestContext` and the token that was passed in the request.

-If the token is valid and belongs to a user, the function must return that user.
-Otherwise,
+We need to provide a function that returns a user if the token is valid and belongs to a user; or null otherwise.
-it should return null.

-This middleware will automatically return `unauthorized` response to incoming requests when
+This middleware will automatically return an `unauthorized` (401) response to incoming requests when
-no valid tokens are provided, so if we go ahead and try the following command in our terminal:
+no valid tokens are provided.
+So, if we go ahead and try the following command in our terminal:

 ```bash
 # Note the additional `-v`, so we can see the status code in the output